Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Comparative overview of R implementations

 \subsection{Stratified proportional hazards models}

-For comparing stratified flexible proportional hazards models we can again utilize the model from the \pkg{rstpm2} and \pkg{flexsurv} packages, which employ stratified spline-basis functions.
-The two models can be fitted to the \emph{interval-censored event times} as follows
+For comparing stratified flexible proportional hazards models we can again utilize the model from the \pkg{rstpm2}, which employ stratified spline-basis functions.
+The model can be fitted to the \emph{interval-censored event times} as follows